It’s 8.37 am. I’ve just spent the last ten hours reading this book, all throughout the damn night.

 Review for book 1: Beartown

-But I’m just going to own up to this, I spent every freaking chapter wondering is Benji going to die.
+But I’m just going to own up to this, I spent every freaking chapter wondering if Benji was going to die.
 Because that was set up in the first book.
 Benji wasn’t going to be alive in ten years time.
 AND THE GAWDDAMN NUMBER OF TIMES FREDRIK BACKMAN HAS PUT BENJI IN HARMS WAY IN THIS BOOK 2 HAS SUCKED ALL THE ENERGY OUT OF ME.

 If you didn’t like book 1, you won’t like book 2.
 If you thought book one was a downer, hohohoho, this book is some other level of downer.
 The only reason I managed to get through it was because of some of the characters that I really wanted to see through.
 Benji, Amat, Bobo, Maya, Ana, Leo, there’s enough of all of them to get through the mundane parts in this book and ohmy are there some mundane parts.
 In this book we have a lot more politics.
 Actual politicians trying to use hockey to sway people’s votes.
 Such elaborate scheming and you watch the characters fall for it.